Nirmal-Prabhu/Chatbot_j_comp/README.md

 Our	program	uses	a	number	of	python	modules	to	work	properly:

 1. tkinter
-1. os
+2. os
-1. webbrowser
+3. webbrowser
-1. numpy
+4. numpy
-1. pandas
+5. pandas
-1. matplotlib
+6. matplotlib
+7. scikit-learn
 ## :white_square_button: Installation
 Install the following package by typing the following in CMD